 [Click once on an image to expand it to full view, a gallery slide show will automatically commence; or you can manually move from one image to another by clicking on the left and right arrow indicators.]

-Today, Scoliosis is known as a three dimensional deformity of the spine involving a forward, sideways, and rotational movement of the involved vertebrae.
+Today, Scoliosis is known as a three dimensional disorder involving a forward, sideways, and rotational movement of the involved vertebrae.
 X-rays will show these vertebra at the centre of the major curve to be wedge shaped in appearance.
 Bony changes in the vertebrae indicate the scoliosis is structural; these changes, together with soft tissue imbalances cause a trunk deformity.

 At this point in time there is no cure for scoliosis but it can be managed in active daily life to maintain good (symmetrical) posture and optimal health.
-The Schroth Method of scoliosis specific exercises are designed to help individuals better manage their scoliosis throughout their lifetime.
+Schroth Method of scoliosis-specific exercises are designed to help individuals better manage their scoliosis throughout their lifetime.

 Schroth Method scoliosis-specific exercises, which are customized for patients based on their major idiopathic curvature type can improve the effectiveness of adolescent bracing.